 McMillan is committed to fostering a culture of equity, diversity and inclusion that respects and embraces the unique backgrounds, perspectives, experiences and talents of individuals at all levels of the firm.
 This helps every firm member to realize their full potential and enhances their ability to achieve professional excellence.
-Equity, diversity and inclusion is advanced at McMillan under the leadership of our Equity, Diversity and Inclusion Council, and through progressive firm policies and participation by the firm and its members in various organizations.
+Equity, diversity and inclusion are advanced at McMillan under the leadership of our Equity, Diversity and Inclusion Council, and through progressive firm policies, and participation by the firm and its members in various organizations.

 MESSAGE FROM OUR CEO

 “Equity, diversity and inclusion are essential elements of our culture at McMillan.
 They are woven into our firm fabric, in part through our core values of respect and teamwork.
 We know that reflecting different insights, perspectives and experiences helps us better serve our staff and our clients.